Editor’s note: This blog post was last updated on by

 Can I connect to the Wi-Fi network on board my ship?

-Wi-Fi has become big business for cruise lines, so you can expect most modern cruise ships to have their own at-sea network.
-Of course, connecting to the ship’s Wi-Fi will cost you, and how much depends on who you’re cruising with and how much data you need.
+Because passengers increasingly want to stay connected, Wi-Fi has become big business for cruise lines, so you can expect most modern cruise ships to have their own at-sea network.
+Of course, connecting to the ship’s Wi-Fi will cost you, and how much depends on which cruise lines you’re sailing with and how much data you need.

-If you only plan on sending messages and doing a small amount of web browsing, you should expect to pay around US$10-$15 per day for a single device.
-If, however, you want to stream music and videos, or access video calling services like Skype, it’ll set you back US$15-$25 a day.
+If you only plan on sending messages and doing a small amount of web browsing to read the news or check the score of the big game, you should expect to pay around $10-$15 USD per day for a single device.
+However, if you want to stream music on Spotify and videos on YouTube or Netflix or access video calling services like Skype and FaceTime, it’ll set you back $15-$25 USD per device, per day.

-Is on-board Wi-Fi reliable and are there any restrictions?
+How reliable is onboard Wi-Fi, and are there any restrictions?

-Given the cost of internet packages, you’d expect a reliable and fast connection, but this sadly isn’t always guaranteed.
-To provide passengers with internet access, cruise lines rely on satellites which can result in a poor or intermittent connection depending on where the cruise ship is – so don’t expect to be able to stream movies at 1080p while you’re in the mid-Pacific.
+Given the cost of internet packages, you’d expect a reliable and speedy connection, but unfortunately, this isn’t always guaranteed.
+To provide their passengers with internet access, cruise lines rely on satellites, which can result in a poor or intermittent connection depending on where the cruise ship is.
+So, don’t expect to be able to stream movies at 1080p while you’re in the middle of the Pacific.

-And if a poor network connection wasn’t bad enough, cruise lines do restrict passengers from using some data-intensive streaming and video calling services.
+And if a poor connection wasn’t bad enough, some cruise lines restrict their passengers from using some data-intensive streaming and video calling services.
 This is to ease demand on the network, ensuring that all guests get their fair share of bandwidth.
-Not all cruise lines do this, so if streaming is important to your overall experience, check the policy of your preferred line before you book.
+Not all cruise lines do this though, so if streaming is important to your overall experience, check the policy of your preferred cruise line before you book.

 Phone Calls, Messaging and Video Calling

-Can I make phone calls during a cruise, and how much will it cost?
+Can I make phone calls during my cruise, and how much will it cost?

-Like a good Wi-Fi connection, phone services require a strong network signal, and this isn’t always guaranteed at sea.
-So, while it is possible to make phone calls during a cruise, you’ll only be able to do so when you’ve got a good signal (usually the closer to land you are, the better the reception).
+Like a stable Wi-Fi connection, phone services require a strong network signal, but this isn’t always guaranteed at sea.
+While it is possible to make phone calls during a cruise, you’ll only be able to do so when you have a good signal.
+A general rule of thumb: The closer to land, the better the reception.

-As well as signal issues, there’s also the cost of calling to consider.
-Like internet data services, phone calls and SMS messages fall under the bracket of international roaming, so that five-minute call home could cost you big time.
+Along with signal issues, don’t forget to take the cost of calling into consideration.
+Like internet data services, phone calls and SMS messages fall under international roaming, so that five-minute call home to Mom could cost you big time.
 As we mentioned previously, always check roaming charges with your network provider before you travel to avoid a nasty bill.

-If you want to make calls or send messages to loved ones back home, the best option is to use data messaging and video calling services which use the internet, rather than the phone network.
-This includes Skype, WhatsApp, Facebook Messenger and Apple’s built-in iMessage system.
+If you want to make calls or send messages to loved ones back home, the best option is to use data messaging and video calling services that use the internet rather than the phone network.
+This includes Skype, WhatsApp, Facebook Messenger, and Apple’s built-in iMessage system.

-Once you’ve bought a package and connected to the ship’s Wi-Fi, you can send messages and make short calls via Skype without worrying about the cost.
-However, if you plan on video conferencing, you may have to contend with dodgy reception, as well as restrictions on the length and quality of the call due to the Wi-Fi network restrictions listed above.
+Once you’ve bought a package and connected to the ship’s Wi-Fi, you can send messages and make short calls via Skype without having to worry about extra costs.
+However, if you plan on video conferencing, you may have to contend with dodgy reception as well as restrictions on the length and quality of the call due to the Wi-Fi network restrictions listed above.

-We hope this guide helps you enjoy the benefits of using a phone on your next cruise.
-For more tips and advice head to our newsfeed, or click here to visit the homepage and browse our collection of 2018/19 cruises today.
+We hope this guide helps you enjoy the benefits of using a phone on your next cruise holiday.
+For more tips and advice, head to our newsfeed or visit our website to browse our collection cruise deals today!
+If you have any questions, don’t hesitate to ring our team of Australia-based cruise experts on 1300 857 345.